joaopaivaa/Wine-Quality-Classifier/README.md

-Code done as partial requirement for the advanced predictive analysis discipline in Big Data postgraduation degree.
+Project developed as partial requirement for the advanced predictive analysis discipline in Business Analytics and Big Data postgraduation degree.